noi-techpark/davinci-innovation-scoreboard-api/README.md

 These Docker containers are the same as used by the continuous integration servers.

+There are two docker-compose files in this project:

+- **docker-compose.yml**: It will start all necessary dependencies and the spring boot application.
+- **docker-compose-dependencies.yml**: It will only start the dependencies.
+This is useful during development to be able to run the spring boot application in your IDE.

 ### Installation

 Install [Docker](https://docs.docker.com/install/) (with Docker Compose) locally on your machine.